 I asked if he had tried any other drivers (or even try clearing system driver/kext cache).
 I'm guessing this card is Sil3132 chip based.
 If so try the 1.1.9 OS X driver at Silicon Image's 3132 driver downloads page.
 If nothing helps, I'd contact SIIG support.

 Silicon Image (SATA) Sil3132 card Firmware Updates: Follow-up from a reader that a couple weeks ago had sent a link to a Silicon image press release from Jan.
-4, 2008 titled Silicon Image to Release Industry-First UEFI™ 2.1 Firmware Upgrade to SATA Controllers - Enhanced Controllers Support Pre-boot Port Multiplier Features and Advanced Apple Storage Features for SATA."
+4, 2008 titled Silicon Image to Release Industry-First UEFI™ 2.1 Firmware Upgrade to SATA Controllers (press release no longer online) - Enhanced Controllers Support Pre-boot Port Multiplier Features and Advanced Apple Storage Features for SATA."
 Here's a clip from that (Jan.
 2008) press release:

 "Jan.
 4, 2008 - Silicon Image, Inc. (NASDAQ: SIMG), a leader in semiconductors for the secure storage, distribution and presentation of high-definition content, today announced a Unified Extensible Firmware Interface (UEFI) 2.1 Firmware upgrade to its SiI3132 and SiI3124 SATA SteelVine controllers.
 Silicon Image is the first in the industry to deploy the UEFI-certified storage controllers, which support enhanced Port Multiplier (PM) features and advanced Apple storage features for SATA.
 This upgrade to the SiI3132 and SiI3124 controllers supports Silicon Image's mission of delivering digital content everywhere.